thesp0nge/armoredcode.github.io/_posts/2012-08-14-armorize-your-rack-stacktrace-for-debug-purposes.markdown

 But I wanted to draw something elegant... that's why I investigated further in how to control the exception stacktracing in a rack application.

-{% blockquote %}
-Bugs, even serious security bugs can occur either in a piece of code wrote by an #appsec specialist.
+> Bugs, even serious security bugs can occur either in a piece of code wrote by
-{% endblockquote %}
+> an #appsec specialist.

 ## The problem